MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-hdinsight.md

 ---
-title: PySpark Analytics samples for Microsoft Academic Graph
+title: PySpark samples for Microsoft Academic Graph
 description: Illustrates how to perform analytics for Microsoft Academic Graph using HDInsight
 services: microsoft-academic-services
 ms.topic: tutorial